 Burglary can involve any crime, not just theft or larceny.
 The crime can be a felony or misdemeanor.
 As long as there is the intent to commit a crime, it can constitute burglary.

-Burglary is typically defined as the unlawful entry into almost any structure (not just a home or business) with the intent to commit any crime inside (not just theft/larceny).
-No physical breaking and entering is required; the offender may simply trespass through an open door.
-Unlike robbery, which involves the use of force or fear to obtain another person's property, there is usually no victim present during a burglary.
+There is no breaking and entering requirement.
+The offender may trespass through an open door.
+This is different from robbery, which involves the use of force or fear to obtain another person's property.
+There is usually no victim present during a burglary.

-Burglary laws were developed to safeguard people's homes and to prevent violence, not to protect against theft.
-Other laws criminalize the taking of property; instead, burglary laws are meant to preserve the sanctity of a dwelling and to shield residents from harmful encounters with burglars in their houses.
+Lawmakers created burglary laws to safeguard people's homes and prevent violence.
+The objective had little to do with preventing theft – there were other laws that focused on the taking of property.
+Burglary laws exist to preserve the sanctity of a dwelling and to shield residents from harmful encounters with burglars in their houses.